LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/Introduction.md

 As a bank, I would like to use MTLS in order for me to be able to be aligned with open banking standards and because I would like my connection to be more secure.

-As a brand, I would use the MTLS API to upload a certificate, map an existing certificate, etc’.
+As a brand, I would use the MTLS API to upload a certificate, map an existing certificate, wrap and forward mtls requeses etc’.

 Prerequisites -

 In order for MTLS to work, the brand needs to generate a specific MTLS certificate.
-The brand is doing it by receiving a CSR from the support, filling the CSR with the needed details and signing the certificate with a 3rd party provider.
+The brand is doing it by receiving a CSR from the support, filling the CSR with the required details and signing the certificate with a 3rd party provider.

 Once the certificate is ready, support needs to upload the new certificate, map the service that will support the MTLS and tie it to a specific URL.
 The upcoming future solution will allow customers to self-serve the entire process, including uploading the new certificate to store it on Hashicorp vault.